 Reducing inflammation and improving gut health are the number one benefits of probiotics and they are crucial.
 Be sure you are feeding them with natural fibrous foods, such as avocados, broccoli, acorn squash, lentils, chia seeds, raspberries, almonds, split peas, quinoa, artichokes, and oatmeal.

 Something to keep in mind; the longer that you have been dealing with eczema the longer it takes to correct the underlying cause.
-Diet changes are helpful especially avoiding foods that cause inflammation in the body.
+Diet changes are helpful, especially in avoiding foods that cause inflammation in the body.
 When people with eczema eat certain foods it can trigger the body to release immune system compounds that cause inflammation, which, in turn, contributes to an eczema flare-up.
-These foods typically can be citrus foods, dairy products, eggs, gluten/wheat, soy, tomatoes, and some types of nuts.
+These foods typically can be citrus, dairy products, eggs, gluten/wheat, soy, tomatoes, and some types of nuts.
 Being mindful of eating the foods mentioned in the “eczema diet” will be beneficial.

 Eczema Diet (similar to an anti-inflammatory diet)

 - Organic Beans and lentils

 - Colorful fruits like pineapple, mango, apples, and cherries